t-o-k/Useful-POV-Ray-macros/README.md

 Calculates the sine of the smallest angle between the vectors vA and vB.

 The result is between 0 and +1, including the limits.

+If vA and vB are parallel or antiparallel the result is 0.
+If they are orthogonal the result is +1.

 https://en.wikipedia.org/wiki/Multiplication_of_vectors